From My Corner of the World

 August 28, 2010

 It was work related matter that had brought me to Sakleshpur, a 5 hour drive from Bangalore.
 The trip so far had been a pleasurable one, the route (NH48) wound its way through picturesque Malnad region.
-A brief stopover at Hassan where I had a meeting with the Forest officials is when I first met Patil.
+A brief stopover at Hassan DFO Office where I had a meeting with the Forest officials is when I first met Patil.
 During our luncheon conversation he convinced me to make good this visit with a trip to Bisale forest.

 Munzerabad club boasts of more than a century old History.
 It was established in 1893 by one Englishman by name Middleton, a coffee planter from Ceylon who came seeking fortune and adventure to the jungles of Malnad.
 It is said that an officer of the East India Co brought him to these virgin ghats here and told him to take the jungle from this hill to that, and from that hill there to this hill here for no tax at all, but to remit quarter of the earnings to the government.